MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 To turn on feature importance with any of your signals, such as data drift or data quality, you need to provide:

-- Your training dataset as the `reference_data` dataset.
+- Your training data asset as the `reference_data` data asset.
 - The `reference_data.data_column_names.target_column` property, which is the name of your model's output column, or prediction column.

 After you turn on feature importance, you see a feature importance for each feature that you monitor in Azure Machine Learning studio.